masonfmatthews/rails_assignments/challenges/rails_environments.md

 * Modify the Gemfile to use the 'puma' gem in production.

-* On the `form` view, only show the "Cold Hard Cash" checkbox in development.
+* On the `form` view, show the "Cold Hard Cash" checkbox in development only.

 * Reflect (in your app's README): What is the best approach to storing environment variables (like a Weather Underground Key)?
 Why?